Pennsylvania

 Why basement waterproofing matters in York

-• Older York homes may have masonry or aging basement walls that are more likely to show seepage, cracking, or dampness over time.
+• Older York homes may have basement walls that show seepage, staining, or dampness more easily once water begins collecting near the foundation.

 Why that matters